-This variant combines the swashbuckling attacking play of CrazyHouse with the randomized intial positions from Chess960.
+This variant combines the swashbuckling attacking play of CrazyHouse with the randomised initial positions from Chess960.

-• The bishops are placed on opposite-colored squares.
+- The bishops are placed on opposite-coloured squares.

 Castling is allowed, the castling rules are the same as in Chess960 (after castling king and rook stay as in normal chess).